Victim of a cyberattack: What to do?

 In the event that the worst happens and your business is the victim of a cyberattack, certain actions are required by the various levels of government.

-In Quebec, Bill 25 aims to improve the protection of personal information by public bodies and private companies.
+In Quebec, Law 25 (Bill 64) aims to improve the protection of personal information by public bodies and private companies.
 It sets out the various obligations that must be respected in the management of confidential data.
 Its main objective is to better control confidentiality incidents and limit their impact.

 Here are the steps to follow in the event of a theft of personal information: